adamtuliper/Unity-OrksWithForks/README.md

 Prefabs are a concept in Unity of a 'prefabricated object'.
 These are game object settings, components like physics and scripts.
 Our walls need to have physics on them.

 The level is incomplete.
 The left edge has been removed.
-Add some level pieces from the /Prefabs folder
+Add some level pieces from the /Prefabs folder to build out the level a bit more.

 1. Use the /Sprites/Floors folder to drag/drop sprites into the Scene tab to draw out a floor plan.
     This folder is being used because we can simply run across an image.
 The case we need ot handle is how we stop at a wall